Quantco/datajudge/docs/source/getting_started.rst

     # TODO: Insert Requirement objects to list.
-    requirements = []
+    test = []

-    test_constraint = collect_data_tests(requirements)
+    requirements_constraint = collect_data_tests(requirements)

 This file will eventually lead as an input to pytest.
 More on that in the section 'Testing a specification'.

 In case you haven't worked with sqlalchemy engines before, you might need to install drivers to connect to your database.
-You might want to install snowflake-sqlalchemy when using snowflake, pyscopg when using postgres and platform-specific drivers (`Windows <https://docs.microsoft.com/en-us/sql/connect/odbc/windows/microsoft-odbc-driver-for-sql-server-on-windows?view=sql-server-ver15>`_, `Linux <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15>`_, `macOS` <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15>`_) when using mssql.
+You might want to install snowflake-sqlalchemy when using Snowflake, pyscopg when using Postgres and platform-specific drivers (`Windows <https://docs.microsoft.com/en-us/sql/connect/odbc/windows/microsoft-odbc-driver-for-sql-server-on-windows?view=sql-server-ver15>`_, `Linux <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15>`_, `macOS` <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15>`_) when using MSSQL.

 Specifying Constraints